apache/logging-log4cxx/src/site/markdown/multiprocess.md

 To coordinate rollover across multiple applications Log4cxx provides the log4cxx::rolling::MultiprocessRollingFileAppender.
-This appender ensure that only one of the Log4cxx using processes performs the rollover process when the log file reaches its size limit.
+This appender ensures that only one of the Log4cxx-using processes performs the rollover process when the log file reaches its size limit.